NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 I am convinced that inequality will become even greater in the future.
 If you come from nothing, It's extremely hard to find a good and high-income job that allows you to build basic wealth.
 And by basic wealth, I mean the ability to own a decent house and a decent car and the ability to support your family.
 On the other hand, if you are already wealthy, it's easy to maintain your wealth.

 Work won't make you rich.
 Working merely prevents you from immediate death by starvation and exposure to the elements, but not anything else.
 In many parts of the Western World, a 40 hour minimum wage job doesn't even give you enough money to rent a one bed room apartment.
-So those jobs are designed to be done by people that don't have to pay rent, or if they have to, then will need to work 3 of those minimum-wage jobs just to have a roof over the head.
+So those jobs are designed to be done by people that don't have to pay rent, or if they have to, they will need to work 3 of those minimum-wage jobs just to have a roof over the head.
 It's utter madness.

 If you want to become wealthy in the 21st century, you have to do one of the following: